benjilegnard/dotfiles/README.md

-# dotfiles
+# Benji Le Gnard's dot files

 This repository holds my dotfiles configuration and ansible playbook config to instantiate a new linux dev machine very quickly.

-Also the main goal is to version my config files and centralize my favorite tools.
+Also, the main goal is to version my config files and centralize my favorite tools.
 Expect frequent changes.

 > [!WARNING]
-> I DECLINE ALL RESPONSABILITY IF YOU USE THIS ON YOUR SYSTEM AND FUCK UP YOUR COMPUTER
+> I DECLINE ALL RESPONSIBILITY IF YOU USE THIS ON YOUR SYSTEM AND FUCK UP YOUR COMPUTER

 ## What's inside